instnt-inc/instnt-ios-sdk/README.md

 # InstntSDK

-This documentation covers the basics of Instnt SDK.
+This documentation covers the basics of the Instnt iOS SDK.
 For a detailed overview of Instnt's functionality, visit the [Instnt documentation library](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview)

 ## Requirements